 Applicants were able to request all or some of the following aspects of the scholarship to attend IAS 2019:

 Please note that the level of support requested may not be the level of support granted.
-Full scholarships will only be awarded in a limited number of cases.
-Partial scholarships will also be awarded.
+In an effort to maximize the number of scholarship recipients, full scholarships are awarded only in a limited number of cases.
+Partial scholarships are also awarded.

-In all cases, individuals will be required to cover:
+In all cases, individuals are required to cover:

 The IAS/AVAC Media Scholarship Programme was open to all journalists and community educators reporting on HIV for a recognized print, radio, broadcast or online consumer, medical, community or AIDS Service Organization-sponsored media outlet in any country.
 Media scholarship recipients must be at least 18 years old at the time of the conference.